cyberbiont/vscode-profiles/README.md

 A list of extensions that will be automatically uninstalled from every profile (their presence is checked every time you are switching to the profile).
 Useful, if you decided to switch to another extension for some purpose, or a new version became available as separate package and you need to uninstall the old extension from all the profiles - add it to this list.

+### extensions.excluded

+\_default: [
+"ms-vsliveshare.vsliveshare",
+"ms-vscode-remote.remote-wsl",
+"ms-vscode-remote.remote-ssh",
+"ms-vscode-remote.remote-containers"
+]
+A list of extensions id's that are excluded from symlinkification.
+Add here any extensions that give you troubles with write permissions.
+Matching is made by `includes` method based on extension folder's name.

 ### paths.profiles

 _default: `<HOMEDIR>/.vscode/profiles`_